Pegasus Project revelations in India

-In India, the Pegasus Project investigations alleged that the Pegasus spyware was used on ministers, opposition leaders, political strategist and tacticians, journalists, activists, minority leaders, supreme court judges, religious leaders, administrators like Election Commissioners and heads of Central Bureau of Investigation (CBI).
-Some of these phones were later analysed and were confirmed to have been targeted by the Pegasus spyware.
+In India, the Pegasus Project investigations alleged that the Pegasus spyware was used on ministers, opposition leaders, political strategist and tacticians, journalists, activists, minority leaders, Supreme Court judges, religious leaders, administrators like Election Commissioners and heads of Central Bureau of Investigation (CBI).
+Some of these phones were later digitally & forensically analysed by Amnesty International's Security Lab on 10 Indian phones and the analysis showed signs of either an attempted or successful Pegasus hack.
+However, the Supreme Court of India stated that the technical committee had found 'malware' in 5 of the 29 phones, but not able to say conclusively that the malware found was Pegasus.
+The Chief Justice also mentioned that the government refused to cooperate in the investigation.

-The Pegasus Project was a collaborative investigative journalism initiative undertaken by 17 media organisations.
+The Pegasus Project was a collaborative investigative journalism initiative undertaken by 17 media consortium.
 Pegasus is a spyware developed by the NSO Group, an Israeli technology and cyber-arms firm that can be secretly deployed on mobile phones and other devices, which run most versions of Android and iOS.
 Pegasus is capable of reading text messages, tracking calls, collecting passwords, location tracking, accessing the target device's microphone and camera, and harvesting information from apps.
 Since Pegasus is classified as cyber-arms by the Israeli government, only national governments can purchase the spyware after the authorisation of the Israeli government.

 The Pegasus Project initiative investigated the use of the Pegasus spyware by governments on journalists, opposition politicians, activists and business people.
 A target list consisting of 50,000 phone numbers, which could have been possibly targeted by the spyware, leaked to Forbidden Stories which spawned this investigation.
 300 of these numbers were from India.
 The presence of a phone number on the list does not confirm the use of Pegasus and only forensic examination of a phone can confirm if the spyware was present.
 Supreme court appointed a technical committee and asked to submit the phones for investigation of those individuals who suspect snooping by the government.

-The supreme court of India observed that there are no conclusive evidence of use of Pegasus on any of the 29 phones of individuals who suspect snooping by the government, the phones was submitted to the technical committee appointed by the supreme court.The supreme court also noted the finding of the committee that "In five phones they found some malware, but it doesn’t mean it is malware of Pegasus".

-List of targets
+List of alleged targets

-The following are the list of some of the alleged Indian targets as revealed by the Pegasus Project investigations:
+The following are the list of some of the alleged Indian targets according to the Pegasus Project investigations: